New Jersey liquor license and insurance requirements

 9 min read

-Do you need a liquor license to sell alcohol in New Jersey?
+Do you need an NJ liquor license to sell alcohol?

-If you're planning on serving alcohol, you will need a license issued by the New Jersey Division of Alcoholic Beverage Control (ABC).
+You must have a license issued by the New Jersey Division of Alcoholic Beverage Control (ABC) if you’re planning to serve alcoholic beverages in your establishment.

-How much does a liquor license cost in New Jersey?
+How much does a New Jersey liquor license cost?

 Finding a license for sale is the most expensive part of the process.
 Many licenses are "pocketed," meaning someone is holding onto their license without running any business, hoping the license will become more valuable over time.

-However, once you have a license, you'll need to apply to the ABC for a transfer.
-Costs can vary depending on the type of license transfer you're making and where your business is located.
+Once you have a license, you’ll pay fees to the ABC for them to process your transfer application.
+Costs can vary depending on the type of license transfer you’re making and where your business is located.

 First, there is a $200 upfront fee.
-There is also an Annual License Renewal Fee, which costs between $250 to $2,500 and is decided on by your local municipality.
+You’ll also need to budget for the Annual License Renewal Fee, which costs between $250 to $2,500 and is decided on by your local municipality.

 Then, if you're doing a person-to-person or place-to-place transfer (that is, taking over an established business or relocating your own), you must also pay 10% of your Annual License Renewal Fee.